 \subsubsection{Reverse Denoising Process}

-The denoising process reverses diffusion and aim to recover the original sample $\boldsymbol{x}_0$ from Gaussian noise.
-This is accomplished by a denoiser, which predicts and removes the noise at each step.
+The denoising process reverses diffusion and aims to recover the original sample $\boldsymbol{x}_0$ from Gaussian noise.
+This is accomplished by a denoiser, which estimates and removes the noise at each step.
 The reverse diffusion step can be formulated as:

-where $\boldsymbol{\epsilon}_\theta(\boldsymbol{x}_t, t)$ is the noise predicted from $\boldsymbol{x}_t$ at step $t$.
+where $\boldsymbol{\epsilon}_\theta(\boldsymbol{x}_t, t)$ is the noise estimated from $\boldsymbol{x}_t$ at step $t$.
 The process of generating the original data can be formulated as a Markov process that repeatedly calls the denoiser until $t=0$.
 At this point, the model generates a result that approximates $\boldsymbol{x}_0$.
-Due to the denoiser effectively learning the high quality of the data distribution $ q(\boldsymbol{x}_T) $, the generated samples are of similarly high quality.
+Due to the denoiser effectively learning the high quality of the data distribution $q(\boldsymbol{x}_T)$, the generated samples are of similarly high quality.

 While the denoising process generates samples with quality similar to the dataset, it only produces random samples.
-Hence, the denoising process cannot control the generation of specific desired data, which poses challenges for certain downstream applications. ~\cite{nichol2021improved} addresses this issue by introducing conditional inputs to guide the generation process.
+Hence, the denoising process cannot control the generation of specific desired data, which poses challenges for certain downstream applications.~\cite{nichol2021improved} addresses this issue by introducing conditional inputs to guide the generation process.
 This advancement allows us to apply diffusion models to tasks like SSC.